muz3/training/serverless/aws/lambda201/lab1.6/README.md

         ```

 2. Create an `API Gateway` for our `studentID-comments-get` function
     - You can create an `API Gateway` via the CLI, but it is a long drawn out process that we will simply be using the SAM/Serverless frameworks for tomorrow.
 For simple services and applications, using the UI works well.
-Create an `API Gateway` for your `studentID-comments-get` function similar to what you did in lab 1.3 when setting up the initial webhook.
+Create an `API Gateway` for your `studentID-comments-get` function similar to what you did in lab 1.3 when setting up the initial webhook but select **REST** instead of **HTTP** this time.
     - *Remember the API Endpoint, you will need it later*

 3. Now we need to create the alias